giulialionetti/Monte-Carlo-simulation-of-Hull-White-model-and-sensitivities-computation/README.md

-# Monte-Carlo-simulation-of-Hull-White-model-and-sensitivities-computation
+# Monte Carlo Simulation of Hull-White Model and Sensitivities Computation

-## project overview
+## Project Overview

-The objective of this project is to implement Monte Carlo simulation for pricing and sensitivity analysis of fixed income instruments under the Hull-White one-factor short-rate model using CUDA.

 This project implements Monte Carlo simulation for pricing and sensitivity analysis of fixed income instruments under the Hull-White one-factor short-rate model using CUDA.